Ashland, Inc-Spears Distinguished Research Professor of Law

 - Regulation of Federal Elections and Regulation of State Elections, in Encyclopedia of American Governance (MacMillan 2015).

-- Election Law and Litigation: The Judicial Regulation of Politics (Aspen 2014) (with Edward B. Foley & Michael J. Pitts).
+- Election Law and Litigation: The Judicial Regulation of Politics (Aspen 2014, second edition 2021) (with Edward B. Foley & Michael J. Pitts).

 Scholarship is available for download at Joshua A. Douglas's SelectedWorks page.